SAP-samples/multi-cloud-html5-apps-samples/standalone-approuter-html5-runtime-mta-hello-world/readme.md

 ![diagram](diagram.png)

 ## Description
 This is an example of an HTML5 app that you maintain on a standalone application router in your own space in the Cloud Foundry environment.
-The app is deployed to the HTML Application Repository and uses the Authentication & Authorization service (XSUAA service), the destination service, and the User API.
+The app is deployed to the HTML Application Repository and uses the Authentication & Authorization service (XSUAA service), the destination service, and the User API service.

 ## Download and Installation